 The simulations tested suggest that in urban situations street trees near intersections cause less of a visibility problem than either cars parked in on-street parking spaces or newspaper racks.
 Put simply, a strong case can be made that street trees planted close to intersections and reasonably closely spaced, as little as 25 feet apart, which are pruned so that horizontal limbs and leafing start about 14 feet off the ground, do not constitute a visibility safety hazard on urban streets. (p.
 83)

 Finally someone is recognizing the safety hazard posed by SUVs that are parked.
-SUVs block sight lines like trucks
+SUVs block sight lines like trucks, but unlike trucks they are allowed to park in locations where they become hazardous.

-Rather, on-street parked cars, particularly large ones such as SUVs, create substantially more of a visibility problem. … Although it might be hard to put into practice, and to police, cities might also consider restricting tall or bulky vehicles from on-street parking spaces near intersections — something of a “compact car only” zone. (pp. 81, 83)
+Rather, on-street parked cars, particularly large ones such as SUVs, create substantially more of a visibility problem. … Although it might be hard to put into practice, and to police, cities might also consider restricting tall or bulky vehicles from on-street parking spaces near intersections — something of a “compact car only” zone. (pp. 81, 83)

 So if you want to geek out on vehicle and street tree interactions, give this study a read.